MikiMarshall/clocktower-publishing/README.md

 with one page and moved on to the next project soon after).

 ## List of items to complete:
-  - Remaining pages.
+  - Remaining pages to support menu buttons below "Design".
-  - Add navigation function to Kindle reader buttons.
+  - Add navigation function to "Kindle" reader buttons.
   - Server response to Design Submission button.